top of page

 A shrub-like tree with spiny branches, pomegranate can grow to a height of 5 to 10 m (16 to 33 ft).
 Drought-tolerant, it prefers dry soils where its roots won't rot.
-It can tolerate moderate frost.
+It can deal with moderate frost.

 Pomegranate is beloved for the juicy red pulp surrounding the seeds inside the fruiting body.
 The number of seeds in a pomegranate varies from 200 to 1400.
 The plant is considered a type of berry.